Shashank452/Chat_app_using_Flask/README.md

 # Chat-App

-Chatter-Box is a lightweight and easy-to-use real-time chat application built using Flask and Flask-SocketIO.
+Chat-App is a lightweight and easy-to-use real-time chat application built using Flask and Flask-SocketIO.
 It allows users to create or join chat rooms and communicate seamlessly with others in real time.

 ## Features